sakibreza/ECCV24-HAT/README.md

 ## Training

 ### Input Features
-We will provide the Kinetics I3D pre-trained feature of EGTEA dataset.
+The Kinetics I3D pre-trained feature of EGTEA dataset can be downloaded from [GDrive link](https://drive.google.com/drive/folders/1Zj1B2UZnjPgLrylhKOfu7m_9rkQFa14T?usp=sharing).
-The extracted features can be downloaded from [link]() (Could not share the GDrive link because of anonymity, will be provided upon publication).
 Files should be located in 'data/'.
 You can get other features from the following links -
 - [EPIC-Kitchen 100](https://github.com/happyharrycn/actionformer_release)
 - [THUMOS'14](https://github.com/YHKimGithub/OAT-OSN/)
 - [MUSES](https://songbai.site/muses/)

-### Trained Model
+### Config Files
-The trained models that used pre-trained feature can be downloaded from [link]() (Because of anonymity, the GDrive link will be provided upon publication).
-Files should be located in 'checkpoints/'.
+The configuration files for EGTEA are already provided in the repository.
+For other datasets, they can be downloaded from [GDrive link](https://drive.google.com/drive/folders/19__GnM2HZCCDshED9kadsLNAI9XBvrFd?usp=sharing).

-### Training Model by own
+### Training Model
 To train the main HAT model, execute the command below.
 ```
 python main.py --mode=train --split=[split #]*